anshikaahuja/Beeradvocate-Text-Analytics/README.md

 # Beeradvocate-Text-Analytics
 This project is a part of the coursework for Text Analytics at the University of Texas at Austin.
-Here we scrapped Beeradvocate.com and implemented various text mining concepts to analyze the reviews on various craft beers and build a recommendation system.
+Here we scraped Beeradvocate.com and implemented various text mining concepts to analyze the reviews on various craft beers and build a recommendation system.

 ## Table of contents
 - [Introduction](https://github.com/anshikaahuja/Crowdsourced-Recommendation-System-Beeradvocate/blob/master/README.md#introduction)